-Eating out in restaurants is a chance to enjoy a meal with friends.
-It’s also an opportunity to share sustainable food habits, and even to teach others – when you do it nicely.
+Eating out is a time to enjoy a meal with friends.
+A few leading edge restaurants serve GMO-free, local, organic, or Monsanto-free food.
+If they don’t, they might be interested to learn how.
+Remember that eating GMO-free is nice, but it doesn’t rule out toxic pesticides and herbicides on conventional crops.
+To protect yourself from all industrial food chemicals, you’ve got to ask for 100% Organic.
 If you’re in Los Angeles or NYC, just use the handy Clean Plates App on your smartphone to find an organic meal!
-Remember that eating GMO-free is nice, but it doesn’t rule out toxic pesticides and herbicides used on conventional crops.
-To protect yourself from all industrial food chemicals, you’ve got to ask for 100% Organic.
 Monsanto claims that Glyphosate targets enzymes found in plants, not in humans.
 But further research reveals that Glyphosate targets enzymes in bacteria, so our friendly gut microbiome is damaged – the root of the immune system.
 GMO foods target the brain and endocrine glands in the center of the brain, the pituitary, hypothalamus, and pineal.
 When these glands get cloudy or out of balance, your senses can’t integrate as clearly.
 Brain fog is a common result.
 Brain function and especially intuition, your 6th sense, are lower.
 GMO foods also damage the body biochemistry and microbiome, the root of brain function and the immune system.

 Tips for Eating Out Monsanto-free